| |

 Note: PPP is a Democratic polling organization.

- Do you believe that the exhaust seen in the sky behind airplanes is actually chemicals sprayed by
+Do you believe that the exhaust seen in the sky behind airplanes is actually

 the government for sinister reasons, or not?